-Following the OsEAN all members live meeting of Catania (16th - 17th October 2019) and the last online meeting (6th May 2020), it emerged a need for integrating the last available evidence in medical education to the actual TT program.
+Following the OsEAN all members live meeting in Catania (October 2019) and the online meeting from 6th May 2020, it emerged a need for integrating the last available evidence in medical education to the actual Teacher Training program.

 The proposal raised by C. Castagna and G. Consorti was to introduce the SIPeM Faculty Development program already carried out in some Italian osteopathic educational institutions.

 The course is open to all representatives of OsEAN schools but in order to keep the number of participants in the requested range (12-27) only one participant per school will be accepted.
 Only if some schools decide not to participate, the spot(s) could be filled by other participant(s) (translators will not count as participants).

 Introduction to medical pedagogy in osteopathy:

 The course aims to build a theoretical and practical background of pedagogical fundamentals applied to medical education in the osteopathic field, to start reflexive processes on the teaching experience of each teacher and acquire new skills in order to improve the quality of the educational offer, and to create a shared language to promote the aggregation into a community of practice.

 The duration of the workshops will be 2 days for WS1, WS2, WS4 and 3 days for WS3 (3rd day facultative).

 The workshop days will consist of a morning session (09.00-13.00) which will include a coffee break according to need and an afternoon session (14.00-18.00) which will include a coffee break as needed.